Azure/iot-hub-device-update/docs/setting-up-the-agent.md

 # Device Update Agent Provisioning

-The Device Update Module agent can run alongside other system processes and [IoT Edge modules](../iot-edge/iot-edge-modules.md) that connect to your IoT Hub as part of the same logical device.
+The Device Update Module agent can run alongside other system processes and IoT Edge modules that connect to your IoT Hub as part of the same logical device.
 This section describes how to provision the Device Update agent as a module identity.

 ## Module identity vs device identity

 In IoT Hub, under each device identity, you can create up to 50 module identities.
 Each module identity implicitly generates a module twin.
 On the device side, the IoT Hub device SDKs enable you to create modules where each one opens an independent connection to IoT Hub.
 Module identity and module twin provide the similar capabilities as device identity and device twin but at a finer granularity.
-[Learn more about Module Identities in IoT Hub](../iot-hub/iot-hub-devguide-module-twins.md)

 If you are migrating from a device level agent to adding the agent as a Module identity on the device, remove the older agent that was communicating over the Device Twin.
-When you provision the Device Update agent as a Module Identity, all communications between the device and the Device Update service happen over the Module Twin so do remember to tag the Module Twin of the device when creating [groups](device-update-groups.md) and all [communications](device-update-plug-and-play.md) must happen over the module twin.
+When you provision the Device Update agent as a Module Identity, all communications between the device and the Device Update service happen over the Module Twin so do remember to tag the Module Twin of the device when creating groups and all communications must happen over the module twin.

 ## Prerequisites

-If you're setting up the IoT device/IoT Edge device for [package based updates](./understand-device-update.md#support-for-a-wide-range-of-update-artifacts), add packages.microsoft.com to your machine’s repositories by following these steps:
+If you're setting up the IoT device/IoT Edge device for package based updates, add packages.microsoft.com to your machine’s repositories by following these steps:

 1. Log onto the machine or IoT device on which you intend to install the Device Update agent.